LeeMorinUCF/ECP3004S21/demo_07_PP_Ch_09_Loops/README.md

 ['F', 'Cl', 'Br']

 ```
-The inner loop iterates over the lements of the sublists.
+The inner loop iterates over the elements of the sublists.
 ```python
 >>> elements = [['Li', 'Na', 'K'], ['F', 'Cl', 'Br']]
 >>> for inner_list in elements: